 Finland is the country where Angry Birds, Linux, sms-messages and Nokia were born.
-It is a country of woods, 1500 km of Russian border, over 100 000 lakes and 5.3 million people living on an area which is close to the size of France.
-Read today, if and how these facts influence the way PR is done up here.
+It is a country of woods, 1500 km of Russian border, over 100,000 lakes and 5.3 million people living on an area which is close to the size of France.
+Read today, if and how these facts influence the way PR services are done up here.

 1. What is the latest trend (change) in PR you have identified in your region?